 DSST Exams are a way for students to earn 3 credit hours in a particular subject area.
 Students must obtain approval from the Registrar’s Office (firstname.lastname@example.org) before attempting the test.

-Please view our DSST Packet for DSST exam prices, procedures, etc.
+Please view our DSST Packet for a complete overview of the DSST process including exam prices, available tests, procedures, etc.

 Online Practice Tests containing 20-25 sample questions are available at www.getcollegecredit.com on the following subjects: Principles of Supervision, Introduction to Business, Personal Finance, Introduction to Computing, Money and Banking, Criminal Justice, Introduction to Law Enforcement, Lifespan Developmental, Fundamentals of Counseling, Drug and Alcohol Abuse, Here’s to your Health, Introduction to World Religions, Environment and Humanity, and Technical Writing.
 Price for each exam varies.
 There are 2 versions of each exam containing 50 multiple choice questions.
 A purchase entitles you to take one version of the practice exam two times.

 Tusculum University does not accept credit for the following DSST exams: Principles of Finance, Human Resource Management, Organizational Behavior, and Business Law II.